npham49/csc361-p2/README.md

 Tracer analyzes a capture file from Wireshark.

 **NOTE**: I decided to skip RTT and window calculation due to running out of time and focusing on reviewing the midterm exam material.
+**NOTE 2**: This project was originally built using multiple modules approach to mimic real-world Python projects.
+However, to accommodate the request for a single combined file, I have created `TracerCombined.py` which consolidates all the necessary code into one file while maintaining the original functionality.

 ## Running the tester